 Super Paradise Beach

-This wind here is very strong, making it ideal for windsurfers.
+Also note, the wind can get quite strong over here, which is ideal for windsurfers.
 Luckily the beach is protected from the wind by a line of pine trees, so you can sunbathe without fearing loads of sand blowing all over you.
 And of course, with all those pine trees creating lots of privacy, nudism and other wonderful outdoor activities discretely take place along Kalafatis beach!

 Gay bars in Mykonos

 The gay scene of Mykonos is small.
 Remember this is a small island of no more than around 10,000 habitants, so don't come expecting a massive gay scene heaving with bars and clubs like you'd find in Fort Lauderdale or Berlin!
 Despite this, Mykonos packs a punch with the handful of gay bars it has.
 Note: Mykonos is very seasonal – assume most of these places are only open in the summer months from around May to October.

 For first-timers to Mykonos, solo gay travellers or LGBTQ travellers who want to quickly make new friends, we highly recommend doing a gay night tour.